Mirio1010/game-backlog-tracker/README.md

 - JWT authentication
 - bcryptjs for password hashing

-### Planned Data/API Tools
+### Database and APIs

-- Supabase for database storage
+- Supabase for user-specific game storage
 - RAWG API for game data

+### Deployment

+- Frontend deployed on Netlify
+- Backend deployed on Render
+- Database hosted with Supabase

 ## Project Architecture

-The app is being built with a traditional frontend/backend structure.
+The app is built with a traditional frontend/backend structure.

 ```txt
 Frontend React app